citusdata/citus_docs/reference/append.rst

 (2) **citus.shard_replication_factor :-** This parameter determines the number of nodes each shard gets replicated to, and defaults to one.
 Set it to two if you want Citus to replicate data automatically and provide fault tolerance.
 You may want to increase the factor even higher if you run large clusters and observe node failures on a more frequent basis.

 .. note::
-    The configuration setting citus.shard_replication_factor can only be set on the master node.
+    The configuration setting citus.shard_replication_factor can only be set on the coordinator node.

 Please note that you can load several files in parallel through separate database connections or from different nodes.
 It is also worth noting that \\copy always creates at least one shard and does not append to existing shards.
 You can use the method described below to append to previously created shards.